jahangeeraslam1/jahangeeraslam1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I thought I should create this GitHub page to act as a portfolio for a few of my development projects which I am proud of.
+I have created this GitHub page to act as a portfolio for a few of my development projects.

 Qualfications / Skills:
 - 🔭 MSc in Cybersecurity
 - 📫 BSc in Computer Scicience
+- 🤔 One year of indsutry expereince working as an AR Consultant

-- 🤔 Looking for employment oppurtunuties in Software/Cyber
+Currently seeking new employment oppurtunities in Software/Cyber roles.

-Feel free to browse my code and if you have any querstions please reach out to : Jahangeeraslam16@outlook.com
+Feel free to browse my code and if you have any questions or would like to have a chat, you can reach me on : Jahangeeraslam16@outlook.com